webpwnized/byepass/README.md

 # Setup

-Change into desired directory, clone the project and decompress passwords-hailmary.txt.zip.
+Step 1: Change into desired directory, clone the project and decompress passwords-hailmary.txt.zip.

 **Example:**